What service firm owners miss when they can't see project finances until after the engagement closes

 The conversation might be difficult.
 Asking for more money mid-project requires relationship management.
 But the alternative is to complete the project at the wrong price and hope for a better outcome next time.
 Real-time visibility at least creates the option.

+Up-to-date time tracking translated into cost (actual labor cost against budget, not just hours), project budget baselines established at kickoff with hours by role and target margin, and a dashboard that shows each active engagement with budget consumed, remaining, completion percentage, and projected final margin.
 Real-time project financial tracking does not happen by checking the accounting system more frequently.
 It happens by continuously connecting operational data to financial data.

 1. Time tracking feeds cost accumulation.
 Hours logged to the project are the primary driver of direct cost.
 For project finances to be up to date, time tracking must be up to date as well.
 Consultants logging time weekly create weekly visibility.
 Consultants logging time daily create daily visibility.